tdpetrou/pandas_cub/README.md

 This repository contains a detailed project that teaches you how to build your own Python data analysis library, pandas_cub, from scratch.
 The end result will be a fully-functioning library similar to pandas.

+## YouTube Video Series

+A detailed video series is available at the [Dunder Data YouTube channel][22] that walks you through the entire project.

 ## Target Student

 This project is targeted towards those who understand the fundamentals